-Pier facilities (included under "Buildings and improvements") which are fully depreciated as at December 31, 2018 and 2017 and are still being used in operations were mortgaged as collateral for the long-term debt of RTN (see Note 15).
+Pier facilities (included under "Buildings and improvements") which are fully depreciated as at December 31, 2019 and 2018 and are still being used in operations were mortgaged as collateral for the long-term debt of RTN.
+The loan was fully paid in February 2018 which resulted to the release of mortgage and collaterals pledged (see Note 15).

-The carrying value of the 7.14 MW Sta.
-Rita Solar Power Plant that was pledged as collateral for Jobin's borrowing with LBP amounted to ₱509.8 million and ₱522.8 million as at December 31, 2018 and 2017, respectively (see Note 15).
+The carrying value of the 7.14MW Sta.
+Rita Solar Power Plant that was pledged as collateral for Jobin's borrowing with LBP amounted to ₱488.4 million and ₱509.8 million as at December 31, 2019 and 2018, respectively.
+In November 2019, Jobin made a full settlement of its loan from LBP, which also resulted to the release of mortgage and collaterals pledged (see Note 15).